okblockchainlab/devdocs/docs/okchain/overview.md

 ## Join the Community

 Have questions, comments, or new ideas?
 Participate in the OKChain community through one of the following channels.
-Also check out the [latest events](https://cosmos.network/community).

 * [OKChain Validator Chat](https://t.me/joinchat/HuUCNktBLftzEY1fZPStkw)
 * [OKChain Developer Chat](https://t.me/okchaintech)